josephzidell/joelang.dev/docs/why.md

 Let's establish a few ground truths, which I think we can agree on:
 - Code is read far more often than it is written
-- Code maintenace is longer than the time it took to write the original version
+- Code maintenance is longer than the time it took to write the original version
 - Computing power is now cheaper than human time

 ## Solution
 [KISS](https://en.wikipedia.org/wiki/KISS_principle).
 Keep the syntax simple, and easy to read and understand.

 In reality, simplicity is hard.
-But we do the hard work so you can do the easy work.
+But we do the hard work so you can focus on what you are building.

 ## Comparison